Skip to main content

 RELATED: Jardiance vs. Metformin

-In addition to potentially better blood sugar control, Ozempic is likely to cause more weight loss than Jardiance.
-In the same trial, those on oral semaglutide had lost more body weight by week 52, averaging a loss of 4.7 kg (around 10 lbs) versus 3.8 kg (around 8 lbs) with empagliflozin.
+In addition to potentially better blood glucose control, Ozempic is likely to cause more weight loss than Jardiance.
+In the same trial, those on oral semaglutide lost an average of 4.7 kg (approximately 10 lbs) versus 3.8 kg (approximately 8 lbs) with empagliflozin from baseline to week 52 in weight.

 It’s important to consult a healthcare provider to determine the better choice based on your overall condition and medical history.
 A healthcare provider will look at different factors, such as other medical conditions, other medications you’re taking, and potential side effects, before recommending a treatment option.